X DevAPI relies on server based document ID generation,

 option to ensure that the

-part of the document ID is unique to the cluster.
+part of the document ID is unique to the replicaset or group.

 _id field must be sequential (always